Queens Park award finalist

-Several hours need to be put aside to explore the expanse of Queens Park, the 81ha jewel in the centre of the city, recognised rightly as one of the most important parks in New Zealand.
+Several hours need to be put aside to explore Queens Park, the 81ha jewel in the centre of Invercargill which is recognised as one of the most important parks in New Zealand.

 Once through the stately Feldwick Gates, the main entrance to the park off Gala Street, the rest of the world is shut out and relaxation is the key.
 The wide expansive path goes through a stunning walkway of English Beech and Silver Birch trees.
-Known as Coronation Avenue, it is the axis from which all parts of the park can be found and history and nature merge along the way.
+Known as Coronation Avenue, it is the axis from which all parts of the park can be found and history and nature merge along the way (click the image for a larger version).
 The avenue goes past the Band Rotunda, the central focal point of the park and then carries on to Herbert Street.

 Queens Park is a popular venue for weddings and other events and musical and theatrical performances often feature in the park; bookings are essential.

 Gardens and Botanical Attractions

 The park is a mecca for those who enjoy the natural and the planned.
 Its numerous gardens and botanical attractions provide vibrant displays whatever the season.

 Queens Park is a wonderland for children.
 There is plenty of space for running around; lots of places to explore and a popular playground; a waterpark; and a hydraulic swing which allows children with disabilities to experience the joy and freedom of a playground swing without leaving their wheelchair.

 The Park does not forget its history.
 Once a grazing block for cattle and the site of the Southland Agricultural and Pastoral Association’s shows in the 1880s, the park now contains an animal reserve, which provides both a recreational and educational role as a farmyard corner.
 Rabbits, guinea pigs, domestic fowl and guinea fowl thrive in their enclosures, and more exotic animals such as wallaby, alpaca and ostrich, attract much attention.

 Queens Park Aviary